rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 | 500  | Internal system error occurred.        | You can try again later.                                  |

 ### 2. Redirecting the customer to bank's website
-The `redirect_url` retrieved from [Sending transaction data to API](/en/technical-reference/core-api/direct-debit.md#sending-transaction-data-to-api) is used to redirect the customer to the bank's website.
+The `redirect_url` retrieved from the previous step is used to redirect the customer to the bank's website.
-The customer is redirected through server-side redirect, using JavaScript like `window.location=[REDIRECT URL]`, or using HTML link `<a href="[REDIRECT URL]">Pay Here!</a>`.
+You can redirect the customer through server-side redirect, using JavaScript like `window.location=[REDIRECT URL]`, or using HTML link `<a href="[REDIRECT URL]">Pay Here!</a>`.
 The customer can complete the payment on this page.

 For more details, refer to [Testing Payment on Sandbox](/en/technical-reference/sandbox-test.md#cardless-credit).